CalvinHenslerDS/coding_portfolio/writing/blog_template.md

 ## Overview
 In [Day 1 of the Advent of Code 2025 challenge] (https://adventofcode.com/2025/day/1), you find yourself locked out of the North Pole.
 Fortunately, the elves left a set of convoluted instructions for you to follow in order to obtain the password to a secret entrance.
 The crux of this challenge is simulating the behavior of a combination lock.

-## The Problem Statement
+## Problem Statement
 The input consists of a sequence of alphanumeric strings: each beginning with an 'L' or 'R' and ending with an integer.
 A leading 'L' represents a counter-clockwise turn; a leading 'R' represents a clockwise turn.
 The integer represents how many digits to move the dial from the last position.
 The starting position is 50.
 The largest number on the lock is 99.

-**Part 1:**
+### Part 1
-The password to the secret door can by found by tallying up the total number of times the dial ends on 0 after completing an input on the elves' instructions.
+The password to the secret door can by found by tallying up the total number of times the dial ends on zero after completing an input on the elves' instructions.

-**Part 2:**
+### Part 2
 It turns out, you were following old protocol.
-The actual password can be found by tallying up the total number of times the dial crosses 0 while inputting the eleves' instructions.
+The actual password can be found by tallying up the total number of times the dial crosses zero while inputting the eleves' instructions.

 ## Strategic Approach
 The difficulty of this challenge comes in simulating the behavior of a combination lock.
 A combination lock sweeps through integers in order, skipping from 99 to 0 when turning clockwise or from 0 to 99 when turning counter-clockwise.

-**Part 1:**
+### Part 1
 My initial thought was to use a circularly-linked list.
 A circularly-linked list is a variation of a linked list in which the last node points back to the first node instead of to None or null.
 Though I was confident the circularly-linked list approach would work, I thought it might be interesting to try something else: leveraging the modulo operator to calculate the ending location of the dial after a rotation.

 The modulo operator (%) calculates the remainder of a division operation.
 For a dial with 100 positions (0 through 99), dividing the sum of the starting position and the input value by 100 should yield the correct final position of the dial after the turn, regardless of the length of the turn.

-**Part 2:**
+### Part 2
 Although counting passed zeros as opposed to landed zeros seems like a trivial evolution, it adds several layers of complication for the approach I selected.
 I opted to use floor division (//) to count the number of times zero was passed.
 For simple test cases, a straightforward implementation was sufficient; however, I uncovered some quirks of floor division's functionality that I was not previously aware of, which I will discuss in the next section.

 ## Implementation
 I built the solutions in Python.
-Each solution consists of two primary functions: *list_converter* and *zero_counter*.
+Each solution consists of two primary functions: `list_converter` and `zero_counter`.

-*list_converter* works the same in both parts of the challenge.
+`list_converter` works the same in both parts of the challenge.
 1. **Initialize an empty list** to store signed integers in.
 2. **Iterate over the input list** of alphanumeric strings.
 3. **Initialize helper variables** to store the direction ('L' or 'R') and the following integer for each element in the elves' instructions.